+Hope expects every employee to help with prevention efforts while at work.
+Employees are required to follow the guidelines outlined in this policy.
 Hope expects that employees will consider how their actions, while on and off the clock, can negatively or positively impact their co-workers and the vulnerable individuals we serve.
 We expect that employees show one another respect and consideration in all aspects of their work in alignment with Hope's Beliefs, Values, Mission, Vision, and Expectations.